A multivitamin for women over 50 is formulated to address the changing nutritional needs of older women.

 2. One A Day Women’s 50+ Healthy Advantage

 What we like: This supplement emphasizes strengthening bones and keeping you mentally sharp.
-That’s good.
-But it’s not a one-trick pony.
-Provision is also made for bolstering eye and skin health and strengthening the immune system.
-We appreciate that the formula is free of common allergens and contains no artificial sweeteners or fillers.
+It also bolsters eye and skin health and strengthens the immune system.
+And it’s free of common allergens and fillers.

 3. Centrum Silver Women’s 50+ Multivitamin

-Centrum Silver has been around for decades and is likely the best known brand of multis for older individuals.
-Their Women’s 50+ is rich in vitamins A, C, E and D. Provides plenty of B12 for mind and immune system support and doesn’t forget the calcium and magnesium.
+Centrum Silver has been around for decades and is likely the best-known brand of multis for older individuals.
+Their Women’s 50+ is rich in vitamins A, C, E, and D. It also provides plenty of B12 for mind and immune system support, and doesn’t forget the calcium and magnesium.

-What we like: This is a comprehensive multivitamin/multimineral supplement that hits the bullseye on both accounts.
-There’s plenty of vitamin D for bone health and antioxidant vitamins (A and E) to combat free radicals.
-None of the vitamins or minerals here are sourced from genetically modified organisms.
-Another big plus.
+What we like: There’s plenty of vitamin D for bone health and antioxidant vitamins (A and E) to combat free radicals.
+Also, none of the vitamins or minerals here come from genetically modified organisms.

 4. Rainbow Light – 50+ Mini-Tablet

-This Mini-Tablet from Rainbow Light is not marketed as a women’s 50+ multi.
-But it fits the bill so here it is.
-There’s lots of vitamin D along with calcium and magnesium.
+This Mini-Tablet from Rainbow Light is not marketed as a women’s 50+ multi, but it fits the bill.
+There’s vitamin D along with calcium and magnesium.
 And the antioxidant vitamins so crucial to health later in life are also well represented.
-For good measure they toss in a generous dose of probiotics to promote a healthy digestive tract.
+For good measure, they toss in a dose of probiotics.

 What we like: Rainbow Light checks all the right vitamin and mineral boxes.
-In addition they provide a generous supply of probiotics to encourage a healthy gut flora.
-That in turn aids in digestion so you can get more from the food you eat.
+They provide a generous supply of probiotics to encourage a healthy gut flora.
+That, in turn, aids digestion.
 These are highly pure, high-quality tablets completely free of GMOs and common food allergens.

 5. MegaFood, Multi for Women 55+

 MegaFood sources all of their nutrients from whole, organic foods.
-They then ensure their potency and purity by not wrapping them in a blanket of artificial preservatives or flavors.
 They also avoid GMOs and common food allergens like gluten.
-What you get here are the unadulterated nutrients in an easy to swallow capsule.
+What you get here are unadulterated nutrients in an easy to swallow capsule.

 6. Enzymedica, Enzyme Nutrition Women’s 50+

-As their name suggests Enzymedica emphasizes the role digestive enzymes play in overall health.
-But they don’t ignore the fact that, even with a healthy gut biota, older women still can use some supplemental help.
-So there’s plenty of vitamin A, C, D and E to complement the superfoods and probiotics.
+Enzymedica emphasizes the role digestive enzymes play in overall health.
+But they don’t ignore the fact that, even with a healthy gut biota, older women can still use some supplemental help.
+So there’s plenty of vitamins A, C, D, and E.

-What we like: We appreciate that the company emphasizes helping you get the most from the foods you eat.
-They do this by providing a wealth of probiotics that create a healthy digestive environment.
-That said, they don’t skimp on the important antioxidant vitamins or vitamin D, which is crucial for effective calcium absorption.
+What we like: We appreciate that the company emphasizes digestive health.
+Also, they don’t skimp on the important antioxidant vitamins or vitamin D, which is crucial for effective calcium absorption.

 7. Garden of Life Vitamin Code Multivitamin for Women

-What we like: We like the blend of vitamins, minerals, enzymes and probiotic cultures.
-We appreciate the large doses of vitamins A, C, D and E. And there’s plenty of B12 to help keep you mentally sharp and help in blood cell production.
-There’s also lots of selenium which is good for cognitive health and the immune system.
+What we like: We like the blend of vitamins, minerals, enzymes, and probiotic cultures.
+We appreciate the large doses of vitamins A, C, D, and E. And there’s plenty of B12 to help keep you mentally sharp and aid in red blood cell production.

 8. New Chapter Women’s Multivitamin

 Some dieticians swear by fermented vitamins.
-And while the scientific jury is out on whether they are the be-all end-all some claim them to be there is little debate that they are effective and easy to digest.
+And while the scientific jury is out on whether they are the be-all-end-all some consider them, there is little debate that they are effective and easy to digest.
 Both of those qualities make New Chapter Women’s Multivitamin a win-win.

-What we like: We appreciate the generous dose of probiotics and that the vitamin load here is impressive top to bottom.
+What we like: We appreciate the generous dose of probiotics and that the vitamin load here is impressive, top to bottom.
 The fact that they’re fermented should (in theory anyway) make them easier on the stomach.
-We also appreciate the lengths the company goes to in order to ensure purity.

 Flaws: They try to be all things to all women and in the process may end up giving some women stomach aches.